ditesh/node-poplib/README.md

 });
 ````

 Note that on successful auth, we try listing.
-Note that for all events, the first received argument is always a boolean indicating whether the command succeeded.
+For all events, the first received argument is always a boolean indicating whether the command succeeded.
 The last received argument is always the raw unparsed data received from the remote server.
 The intermediate arguments contain parsed data.

 ````javascript
 client.on("auth", function(status, rawdata) {